napalu/goopt/docs/_v2/guides/internationalization.md

 - `-s, --scan`: Go source files to scan for descKey references
 - `--strict`: Exit with error if validation fails (for CI/CD)
 - `-g, --generate-missing`: Generate stub entries for missing keys

+**Add command options:**
+- `-k, --key`: Single key to add
+- `-V, --value`: Value for the key (defaults to key name if not provided)
+- `-F, --from-file`: JSON file containing key-value pairs to add
+- `-m, --mode`: How to handle existing keys (skip, replace, error) - default: skip
+- `-n, --dry-run`: Show what would be added without modifying files

 ### Validation Workflow